 The 3GPP system shall be capable of moving a user traffic session from a ProSe E-UTRA Communication path to an EPC Path.
 At a minimum, this functionality shall support the case when the ProSe E-UTRA Communication path is no longer feasible.
 This requirement applies to any ProSe E-UTRA Communication between two ProSe-enabled UEs, ProSe Group Communication and ProSe Broadcast Communication.

-The user shall not perceive the switching of user traffic sessions between the ProSe E-UTRA Communication and EPC Paths when triggered by the network.
+When switching user traffic sessions between the ProSe E-UTRA Communication and EPC Paths triggered by the network, disruption to the user shall be minimized.
 This requirement is not applicable to ProSe Group Communication and ProSe Broadcast Communication.

-The user shall not perceive the switching of user traffic sessions between the ProSe E-UTRA Communication and EPC Paths when triggered by the ProSe-enabled UE.
+When switching user traffic sessions between the ProSe E-UTRA Communication and EPC Paths triggered by the ProSe-enabled UE, disruption to the user shall be minimized.
 This requirement is not applicable to ProSe Group Communication and ProSe Broadcast Communication.

 The HPLMN operator shall be able to authorize the ability of a ProSe-enabled UE to use ProSe Communication, separately for the HPLMN and for roaming in VPLMNs.
 This requirement applies to any ProSe E-UTRA Communication between two ProSe-enabled UEs, ProSe Group Communication, ProSe Broadcast Communication and ProSe-assisted WLAN direct communication.